 - Is backed by our in-house legal expertise and outstanding customer support

-Featured at Learning Solutions Magazine’s SolutionsFest, our innovative course design relies on games and nuanced scenarios to train employees on sexual harassment and other forms of workplace harassment.
+Featured at Learning Solutions Magazine’s SolutionsFest, our innovative internet-based course design relies on games and nuanced scenarios to train employees on sexual harassment and other forms of workplace harassment.

 Course Versions and Content

 Clear Law provides three course versions: (1) Advanced Supervisors Course (for California and Connecticut supervisors), (2) Supervisors Course, and (3) Employee Course.
 Each course is available in English and Spanish and covers all forms of harassment.Learn More